 That’s where CNET Magazine comes in.
 It’s a premium, quality magazine that extends our 21-year-old online brand into print to tell stories about technology from every angle: from its impact on society, to the people and companies who think up the next big thing, and the gadgets and services that really matter.

-I am an avid student and evangelist of user-centered design principles - I have created or overhauled some of the world's largest online News, Technology and media properties.
+I am an avid student and evangelist of user-centered design principles - I have created or overhauled some of the world's largest online Entertainment, News, Technology and media properties.
 My focus has always been on building functional design systems that creatively solve user problems while addressing business needs.
 Solutions that convey brand and messaging, but more importantly, are intuitive to maximize the possibilities of an interactive medium.